contains the active ingredient carvedilol

 - If you have heart attack warning signs that are severe, get worse or last for 10 minutes even if they are mild, call triple zero (000).
 Every minute counts.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Dicarz.
+our doctor or pharmacist as soon as possible if you do not feel well while you are taking Dicarz.
 Dicarz helps most people with heart failure, but it may have unwanted side effects in some people.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.